opensearch-project/ml-commons/docs/tutorials/model_auto_redeploy.md

 feature is pretty simple.

 # Enable model auto redeploy
-There's several configurations to control the model auto redeploy feature behavior including:
+There are several configurations to control the model auto redeploy feature behavior including:
 ### plugins.ml_commons.model_auto_redeploy.enable
 The default value of this configuration is false, once it's set to true, it means the model auto redeploy feature is enabled.
 ### plugins.ml_commons.model_auto_redeploy.lifetime_retry_times